-Kimberley Western Australia
+Kimberley

 A tropical region in Western Australia featuring spectacular and magnificent geographic features.
 One of the last frontier of Australia.

-Wolfe Creek Meteorite Crater National Park
+Wolfe Creek meteorite Crater National Park

 The Wolfe Creek Crater is the second largest crater in the world, being 880 metres across and is close to being circular.
 It was formed when a meteorite hammered the face of the earth less than 300,000 years ago.
 The local Aboriginal people knew of the crater for a long time due to their early arrival to Australia, these people have many different stories explaining the origin of the crater.